kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ```

 to get a correctly coloured `paper-plane` icon from the `Solid` flavour: <i class="fa-solid fa-paper-plane"></i> \faPaperPlaneSolid .
 Indeed, even the version from the `Regular` flavour would be in the same colour: <i class="fa-regular fa-paper-plane"></i> \faPaperPlaneRegular

+Sol also found out that though the solid and regular versions of the paper plane look quite different, they shared the _same_ Unicode code point `f1d8` although their SVG files were respectively `paper-plane-solid.svg` and `paper-plane-regular.svg` respectively.
+He compared this to the Unicode code point of any letter, say, `a`, for the regular and bold versions even though the two versions looked different.

 ### The four-icon alphabet